psuryateja123/cypress_meetup_demo/README.md

 #### Apart from running the accessibility tests mentioned above.
 I have included aXe library that will run a scan on the URL for accessibility compliance.

-* Tests related to aXe library can be invoke by using a axe_tests, as I have configured the same in package.json.
+* Tests related to aXe library can be invoked by using axe_tests argument mentioned below, as I have configured the same in package.json.

 ```
 npm run axe_tests